Philadelphia Schuylkill River

 The Philadelphia Schuylkill River begins in Tuscarora & Minersville Schuylkill County PA. meeting in southern Schuylkill County the river then flows southeast for 137 mi. through Schuylkill, Berks, Montgomery, Chester, & Philadelphia Counties in PA draining into the Delaware River at Philadelphia.

-One of the jewels of the City of Brotherly Love Philadelphia is the Schuylkill River at Philadelphia where places like The Philadelphia Water Works, Boathouse Row, and the Schuylkill River Park Trail mix the beauty of nature in the midst of this historically modern city.
+One of the jewels of the City of Brotherly Love Philadelphia is the Schuylkill River at Philadelphia where places like The Philadelphia Water Works, Boathouse Row, and the Schuylkill River Park Trail mix the beauty of nature amid this historically modern city.

 Navigating the Schuylkill River - Boathouse Row, Philadelphia Traveller Reviews - Tripadvisor